gvwilson/fiction/iffy/index.md

 "Well, if you two are done comparin' notes, there's a coupla places I can point you at,"
 Big Mrs. Sandhu cut in briskly.
-"Can't promise they be as cheap as you want, but they clean, an' you won't wake up in the middle o' the night with any o' your parts gone."
+"Can't promise they'll be cheap, but they're clean, an' you won't wake up in the middle o' the night with any o' your parts gone."

 "Thank you," the square man said absently, still studying Iffy.